Sign upfor our e-mail to receive your FREE 2021 San Francisco Planning Guide.

 7. Hayward Japanese Gardens: Open from 8:30 am to 4 pm, this incredibly serene and calm garden is a perfect way to take time and give thanks for everything.
 Being that this garden is not as well known as others, you may be surprised by how quiet and empty it is even during Thanksgiving.

-You will find several SF Bay Area sports teams in action this Thanksgiving Day Weekend including the Golden State Warriors, both professional football teams and the San Jose Sharks Hockey team.
+You will find several SF Bay Area sports teams in action this Thanksgiving Day Weekend including the Golden State Warriors and the San Jose Sharks Hockey team.

 Make sure to check the list below and see everyone that is coming to the SF Bay Area during Thanksgiving weekend as you may want to see more than one.

 Union Square: Probably the most famous tree lighting ceremony is this one with a reusable 83 foot tall tree that has over 30,000 lights and more than 1,100 decorations on it.
-The celebration starts on Friday the 24th at 6 pm and lasts until 7 pm and the lighting is at 6:40 pm.
+The celebration starts on Friday the 29th at 6 pm and lasts until 7 pm with the lighting at 6:40 pm.
 More about this celebration here.

 Cannery Row Tree Lighting: Cannery Row is home to Monterey's best tree lighting.
 As well as seeing the tree being lit, you can also meet Santa, his reindeers and hear carolers welcome in the season.
-The lighting is on Friday, the 24th.
+The lighting is on Friday, the 29th and starts at 5:45 ending at 6:45 pm.
 More events in Monterey this month.

-Harvest Festival in San Jose: This 3 day event, starting on Friday, the 24th and ending on Sunday, the 26th, is a massive compilation of different styles of music, bands, and even has a kid-zone for kids to play in when you want to rock out.
+Harvest Festival in San Jose: This 3 day event, starting on Friday, the 29th and ending on Sunday, December 1st, is a massive compilation of different styles of music, bands, and even has a kid-zone for kids to play in when you want to rock out.
 Discounted tickets for seniors, military and kids with 12 and under being free.
-Discounted tickets available on Goldstar.

 Point Reyes Open Studios: The beauty of Point Reyes is a must see for everyone and especially when the artist allow you in to see their ceramics, painting, sculptures and other pieces of art in person.
 If you are looking for gifts for the holidays, or just something for yourself, you will be glad you came and enjoyed this event.
-The event runs Friday, the 24th to Sunday, the 26th and is free.
+The event runs Friday, the 29th to Sunday, December the 1st.
+The open stuido event is free and a great place to buy gifts for the upcoming holiday season.

-Gualala Arts Festival of Trees: This wonderful three day event is a joy for all who see it.
+Gualala Arts Festival of Trees: This wonderful two day event is a joy for all who see it.
 Starting on Friday, there is a tree lighting and carolers to help you welcome in the holiday season.
 Cookies, cakes, and all kinds of other scrumptious desserts will be on hand as you welcome Santa, Mrs. Claus, their reindeer and even the Grinch (Boo!).
 Food and drink is available and this family friendly event is free for all.
+It is on Friday the 29th from 10 am to 5 pm and Saturday, the 30th from 10 am to 4 pm.

-Gilroy Gardens - Harvest@Night: Gilroy Gardens is truly unlike any other place in the world with it's amazing designed trees and gorgeous gardens.
+Gilroy Gardens - Holiday@Night: Gilroy Gardens is truly unlike any other place in the world with it's amazing designed trees and gorgeous gardens.
 Enjoy live entertainment, gourmet food, and delicious drinks as you take in the winter sights.
-There are also some rides that are open during Harvest@Night.
+There are also some rides that are open during Holiday@Night.
 This is a family friendly event but it is designed for adults to have fun and celebrate.
-This event is Friday and Saturday the 24th and 25th from 6 pm to 10 pm.
+This event runs specific nights usually between late November until the end of December 31.

-Six Flags Holiday in the Park: An annual event not to be missed, you will want to experience the shows, games, and rides starting November 24th until New Year's Eve on the 31st (make sure check for exact dates and times).
+Six Flags Holiday in the Park: An annual event not to be missed, you will want to experience the shows, games, and rides on select days starting November 23rd until January 1st, 2020.
+You will want to make sure and check for specific dates and times.
 You can meet Santa, and check out the new displays, rides and shows that are only around for this holiday season.
 You will not believe how much there is to do and see!

-Christmas in the Park: Starting on Friday, the 24th at 6 pm, you are invited to meet Santa at San Jose's Plaza de Cesar Chavez and watch the beautiful tree lighting at night.
+Christmas in the Park: Starting on Friday, the 29th at 6 pm and continuing through to January 5th, 2020, you are invited to meet Santa at San Jose's Plaza de Cesar Chavez and watch the beautiful tree lighting at night.
 Many special guests will be there to perform and make your holiday experience the best you can ever imagine!
+After the special tree lighting at 6 pm on the 29th, the event will run from 9 am to midnight every day.

 Black Friday in SF: It is time to get your shopping on!
 There are many options for you to choose from including Union Square, Westfield Mall, Pier 39 and so much more.
 You will want to get started early so you can skip the crowds while still getting the best deals.
 If you want to escape the crowds, there are also tours, trips and lots of live concerts and events to choose from today.
 Find tips on where to shop.